aws-samples/feature-store-end-to-end/README.md

 ### **CLEAN UP - IMPORTANT**
 To destroy the AWS resources created as part of this example, complete the following two steps:
-1. Delete all objects from the buckets created by this stack (look at the Cloud Formation stack output for a list of bucket names).
+1. Run the [notebooks/5_cleanup.ipynb](./notebooks/5_cleanup.ipynb) to delete S3 objects and SageMaker endpoint (these are resources not created by the cloud formation template).

-2. Go to CloudFormation in the AWS console, select `expedia-feature-store-demo-v2` and click 'Delete'.
+2. Go to Cloud Formation in the AWS console, select `expedia-feature-store-demo-v2` and click 'Delete'.

 ## Security